Golf Performance Training

 -

-Golf training at CHP is body work, not swing work.
-We don't fix your swing technique like a “Swing coach” would on the range; that's what your golf instructor is for.
-We build the body underneath the swing.
+I don't fix your swing technique like a swing coach would on the range.
+That's what your golf instructor is for.
+I build the body underneath the swing using Strength Training For Golf Minnesota principles.

-If you've ever wondered why your handicaps stop improving even when your technique gets better, this is usually the answer.
+If you've ever wondered why your handicap stops improving even when your swing technique gets better, this is usually the answer.
 Your body isn't keeping up with what your swing is asking it to do.

 -